 Plastic pollution is a global problem and we at Changing Streams would love you to join us so we can tackle this issue together.
 We are building a global community bringing together politicians, scientists and industry for the common good of the planet.
 Collectively and individually we need to learn the lessons from the response to the COVID19 pandemic and take it to a higher level to avoid a devastating catastrophe in the future.

-We are particularly keen to engage with policy-makers in governments at international, regional and local level so we can work together to eradicate plastic, starting with the built environment.
+We are particularly keen to engage with policy-makers in governments at international, regional and local level so we can work together to significantly reduce plastic, starting with the built environment.

 The core Changing Streams team is based in the UK in the port city of Liverpool and our vision is global; this is a collective effort and we want you to get actively involved to save the future of the planet before it is too late.